logicuniverse/manifesto/README.md

 ---

-## X. The Evolutionary Roadmap: Geometry, Dynamics, Evolution
+## IX.
+The Evolutionary Roadmap: Geometry, Dynamics, Evolution

 In this universe, **logic is represented mathematically as pure data**.
 Because logic itself is data, it can be decoupled, independently operated upon, and evolved across three progressive dimensions: